gacela-project/container/README.md

 ## Usage

+Get an instance by class name.

-You can define a map between an interface and the concrete class that you want to create (or use) when that interface is found during the process of auto-wiring via its constructor.
+> You can define a map between an interface and the concrete class that you want to create (or use) when that interface is found during the process of auto-wiring via its constructor.
 For example:

 ### Container

-Get (create) an instance by class name.
+This container will auto-wire all inner dependencies from that class.
+Depending on the type of dependency it will resolve it differently:
+- `primitive types`: it will use its default value
+- `classes`: it will instantiate it, and if they have dependencies, they will be resolved recursively as well.
+- `interfaces`: they will be resolved according to the **bindings** injected via the Container's constructor.

 ```php
 $bindings = [